wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 So looking at different video classes provides that.

-### KodeKloud from Udemy.com
+### KodeKloud also from Udemy.com

-This I think these are the most thoroughly and logically presented tutorials for CKAD and CKA.
+PROTIP: This I think is the most thoroughly and logically presented tutorials for CKAD and CKA.

 I have several tabs open taking it: